comebacktomorrow/MAgik/README.md

 MAgik as Shell
 This is about replacing Window Explorer, start menu and the like with MAgik and GrandMA.
 Included is a registry key that will replace explorer.exe with a link to the MAgik shortcut you create.

+Boot GUI
+The boot gui gives you the abillity to select your perffered version of MA2.
+Select your version from the dropdown, and then press default to set it as default.
+Selecting launch starts a non-preffered version of MA2.

 Other bits:
 -------------------